Pining for Ipoh curry mee? The best curry mee in Ipoh is a lie! Because there are actually so many all over Ipoh!

 3 minutes’ walk away from August Healing café in Ipoh:

 The dining environment (and toilet) is clean at Curry Keng Restoran.
-And you can enjoy their good service as well as their Ipoh dry curry mee!
+And you can enjoy their good service as well as their dry curry mee!

 Tourists don’t usually come here either.
-But it is tourist-friendly as the proprietors speak English and the curry mee is not too spicy.
+But it is tourist friendly as the proprietors speak English and the curry mee is not too spicy.
 The taste of the curry noodles is more mild than potent.

 Like your curry sour?
 You can add lime juice from the provided bottles.
 The wet curry version is ok too.

-Do get fried beancurd to go with your noodles.
+Do get fried bean curd to go with your noodles.
 There is also the option of getting pork balls for a side dish.
 And if you don’t have time to try them elsewhere, you can order beansprouts and poached chicken too.

 Another dish worth trying here is their pork lard fried rice!